 You can now use Spotify on your Raspberry Pi and control it from your computer or smartphone:

 It’s working well, the installation is easy, and the interface is nice.

 I think I’ll keep the SD card somewhere :).

 If you need a more step-by-step demonstration, I have recorded a video.
 You can watch it here if you want:

 You can also subscribe to the RaspberryTips YouTube channel to receive new videos in your feed:

 The second way to listen to Spotify on Raspberry Pi is to use Kodi.

 What is Kodi?

-I have already written a lot about Kodi on this blog.
+I have already written a lot about Kodi on this website.

 It’s a media center software that runs on top of other systems like OSMC or LibreElec.